(Reuters) - Britain’s election on June 8 will see some prominent lawmakers stand down, while others are hoping to return.

 George Osborne (Conservative, Tatton, 2001-2017)

-Since being fired, Osborne has been criticized for taking on other jobs alongside his duties as a Conservative lawmaker, including editor of the London Evening Standard newspaper and a part-time role at asset manager BlackRock.
+Since being fired, Osborne has been criticised for taking on other jobs alongside his duties as a Conservative lawmaker, including editor of the London Evening Standard newspaper and a part-time role at asset manager BlackRock.

 In a letter to constituents, Osborne said that he did not “want to spend the rest of my life just being an ex-Chancellor.
 I want new challenges.”
 He added that he was stepping down as a lawmaker “for now” and said “it’s still too early to be writing my memoirs”.